nwisbeta/github.io/HAPI_documentation_process.md

 * ask questions to address gaps in current documentation, particularly user need and audience
 * refine existing documentation towards the example goals

-## Open source comments and corrections

-On the nwis.github.io pages, each page includes an 'Edit Me' button.
-The button links to a 'reviews_feedback' branch of nwisbeta.github.io repository.

-Anyone with a GitHub account can add comments or corrections to the text and commit them.

-Only collaborators on the nwisbeta repository (maximum of 3) have admin permissions to submit pull requests (ie publish changes).

 ## Technical setup required to build GitHub Pages